TobyDavenn/AllThingsWeb/AttackSurface.md

 Brute force Subdomains with ffuf -u "https://FUZZ.target.com" -w pathtowordlist -mc 200,301,302,403 <br>
 <br>
 Use goaltdns to find more subdomains off the back of your file of subdomains <br>
+Use uncover for censys IPs to export to nuclei - └─$ uncover -cs "bbc.co.uk"

 <b>BASH SCRIPTING THIS </b><br>
 First make file called subdomains.txt and add all domains in <br>